-However, for brokerage accounts that receive proxy materials only from the Company, the broker will be entitled to vote shares held for a non-registered beneficial shareowner on routine matters, such as Proposal 2, without instructions from the non-registered beneficial shareowner of those shares.
-In that event, the broker is not entitled to vote the shares on non-routine items.
-Accordingly, if you receive proxy materials only from the Company and you do not submit any voting instructions to your broker, your broker may exercise discretion to vote your shares on Proposal 2, even in the absence of your instruction.
+A "broker non-vote" occurs when the broker holding shares for a non-registered beneficial shareowner has not received voting instructions from the non-registered beneficial shareowner and does not have discretionary authority to vote the shares.
+If you own your shares in "street name" and do not provide voting instructions to your broker, then your shares will not be voted at the meeting on any proposal with respect to which your broker does not have discretionary authority and discretionary authority is permissible at an annual meeting.
+The broker will be entitled to vote shares held for a non-registered beneficial shareowner on routine matters, such as Proposal 2, without instructions from the non-registered beneficial shareowner of those shares and is not entitled to vote the shares on non-routine items.
+Accordingly, if you do not submit any voting instructions to your broker, your broker may exercise discretion to vote your shares on Proposal 2, even in the absence of your instruction.
 If your shares are voted on Proposal 2, as directed by your broker, your shares will constitute "broker non-votes" on each of the non-routine proposals (i.e., Proposals 1, 3, 4 and 5).
-In the event your brokerage account receives proxy materials only from the Company, the "broker non-votes" will be counted for purposes of determining whether a quorum exists at the meeting.
+The "broker non-votes" will be counted for purposes of determining whether a quorum exists at the meeting.